Cataract Surgeries Programme

-The programme gained positive attention and support from the private healthcare sector, a total of 109 private ophthalmologists joined CSP.
-Amongst 72,764 eligible patients who were invited in twenty-two batches, more than 19,100 patients had chosen to participate in the programme, and more than 14,600 of them had already completed cataract surgeries under CSP as at December 2013.
+The programme gained positive attention and support from the private healthcare sector, a total of 110 private ophthalmologists joined CSP.
+Amongst 75,751 eligible patients who were invited in twenty-four batches, more than 19,600 patients had chosen to participate in the programme, and more than 14,900 participants had completed cataract surgeries under CSP as at June 2014.

 The programme was also largely supported by both patients and private ophthalmologists, affirmative views were expressed in a survey conducted by an independent market research agency.
 Most agreed that the programme could provide more choices to patients and shorten waiting time to receive cataract surgeries.

 Through telephone survey, participating patients are contacted and the surveyed result was very positive.
 As at June 2014, 4,414 participating patients had been randomly surveyed, 4,062 patients (92% of the surveyed patients) were satisfied with the programme while 4,322 patients (98% of the surveyed patients) agreed that CSP helped them to undergo surgery earlier.